Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 - Align hand cursor to text where needed

 ### Events
-- When Lockes leaves the party in Returners Hideout (Locke leaves in the wrong direction)
-	Edgar: "Uh, Locke_"
-	Locke: "Right."
-	(Leaves in the right direction)
-	Sabin: "_what do you see in that guy?"
 - Restore Shadow cutscene during Soul train fight
 - Banon's death reference at the end of Thamasa events
 	Terra: Where's Banon?